Normal mode analysis of disordered random-matrix ensembles: Normal mode analysis using Singular Value Decomposition (SVD)

 \subsection{Rescaling}

-With the present data-adaptive unfolding applied here the spectra are not rescaled but only detrended.
-This is a disadvantage if the purpose is to calculate traditional fluctuation measures such as the short-range nearest-neighbour spacing distribution or the long-range $\Sigma_2$ or $\Delta_3$ measures, which require an explicit normalization of the fluctuations \cite{meh91}.
-Time-series based fluctuation measures such as the scree diagram $\lambda_k$ or the Fourier power spectrum $P(f)$ absorb the scale of the fluctuations in the offset of the power law of Eqs.~(\ref{EqScreePowerLaw}) and (\ref{EqFourierPowerLaw}), whereas the statistics of the fluctuations is codified in the spectral exponents $\gamma$ and $\beta$. \\
+By applying the normal mode analysis presented here, the spectra are not unfolded, i.e., they are not rescaled but only detrended.
+If the purpose is to calculate traditional fluctuation measures such as the short-range nearest-neighbor spacing distribution (NNSD) or the long-range $\Sigma^2$ or $\Delta_3$ measures, which require an explicit normalization of the fluctuations \cite{meh91}, a data-adaptive unfolding can be performed using the fluctuation normal modes~\cite{tor14,fos14,fos15}.
+Time-series based fluctuation measures such as the scree diagram $\lambda_k$, or the Fourier power spectrum $P(f)$, absorb the scale of the fluctuations in the offset of the power law of Eqs.~(\ref{EqScreePowerLaw}) and (\ref{EqFourierPowerLaw}), whereas the statistics of the fluctuations is codified in the spectral exponents $\gamma$ and $\beta_{ps}$.\\

 This can be illustrated with Fig.~\ref{FigUnfolding} (panel (a)), where the offset of the fluctuation part of the scree diagram varies over almost a whole order of magnitude.
-For $\overline{\xi} \gg$, the factor that determines the variance of the ensemble $(\xi/\overline{\xi})^{-1/2} \rightarrow 1$, and the variance of the disordered ensemble $H(\sigma,\xi)$ tends to remain unchanged with respect to the initial Gaussian ensemble $H(\sigma)$ (curves with black open symbols).
-For $\overline{\xi} \ll$, the factor $(\xi/\overline{\xi})^{-1/2}$ can become very large because of the divergence of $w_0(\xi)$ near $\xi=0$, and the variance of the disordered ensemble is enhanced (curves with grey filled symbols).
+For very large values of $\overline{\xi}$, the factor that determines the variance of the ensemble $(\xi/\overline{\xi})^{-1/2} \rightarrow 1$, and the variance of the disordered ensemble $H(\sigma,\xi)$ tends to remain unchanged with respect to the initial Gaussian ensemble $H(\sigma)$ (curves with black open symbols).
+For very small values of $\overline{\xi}$, the factor $(\xi/\overline{\xi})^{-1/2}$ can become very large because of the divergence of $w_0(\xi)$ near $\xi=0$, and the variance of the disordered ensemble is enhanced (curves with grey filled symbols).
 The case $\overline{\xi}=4$ is intermediate between these two regimes.